All Episodes

 It's about a father who makes promises to his children and follows through on those promises.

-What this diagram here describes is how each of the prophets of the Bible, each of the central figures of the Bible, represent a different level essentially of human organization, of civilizational structure.
+And so what this diagram here describes is how each of the prophets of the Bible, each of the central figures of the Bible, represent a different level, essentially, of human organization, of civilizational structure.

-In the figure of Adam, you have the covenant of marriage, and his role in that covenant is as the husband.
+So in the figure of Adam, you have the covenant of marriage, and his role in that covenant is as the husband, right?

-And then in Noah, you have he has the role of the father and he institutes the family or the household.
+And so, and then in Noah, he is the role of the father, and he institutes the family or the household.

 That's right.